 By Rick Harman, ISA Certified Arborist

 Every day, more studies emerge showing the importance of the urban forest, yet many may not understand the benefits or even recognize what and where the urban forest is.
-Urban forest is comprised of a collection of green spaces connected throughout a city forming a green infrastructure.
+The urban forest is comprised of a collection of green spaces connected throughout a city forming a green infrastructure.
 The trees and shrubs lining streets and buildings, gardens, and the parks in urban and suburban developments all form a city’s urban forest.

 One of the large laurel oak trees being relocated within the Bella Vita development located in West Palm Beach.
 WGI incorporated existing, mature oaks found on the property within an open space to create an oak hammock that adds immediate impact to the development.